 As long as every smartphone and devices are connected to the internet, all of them will be synchronized automatically.
-So, you can resume and play podcasts across every device including Android, iOS and Google Home devices.
-You can simply ask the Assistant “continue podcast” or “resume the podcast [podcast-name].”
+So, you can resume and play podcasts across every device including Android, iOS, and Google Home devices.
+You can simply ask the Assistant to “continue podcast” or “resume the podcast [podcast-name].”

 How to Play Saved Episodes using Music Players?

 Unlike most of the podcast apps out there, the Google Podcasts saves the offline episodes as the independent audio files.
 These files will be sorted under certain albums so are easily distinguishable.